YaoXinZhi/BERT-for-BioNLP-OST2019-AGAC-Task2/README.md

 ### How to Cite us ?
 Please cite follow work, if you use this code:
-Yuxing Wang, Kaiyin Zhou, Mina Gachloo, Jingbo Xia*.** An Overview of the Active Gene Annotation Corpus and the BioNLP OST 2019 AGAC Track Tasks.** BioNLP Open Shared Task 2019, workshop in EMNLP-IJCNLP 2019.
+Yuxing Wang, Kaiyin Zhou, Mina Gachloo, Jingbo Xia. **An Overview of the Active Gene Annotation Corpus and the BioNLP OST 2019 AGAC Track Tasks.** BioNLP Open Shared Task 2019, workshop in EMNLP-IJCNLP 2019.
 Page: 62-71, Hong Kong, 2019.

 ### Virtual Environment